Periodic Signals in Binary Microlensing Events: Microlensing by a Rotating Binary Lens

 The distance from the source to the center of mass in the lens plane, $u(t)$ is given by Eq. \eqref{eq:u}.
 Note that the position of the source in the co-rotating lens plane is simply

-A natural consequence of Eq. \eqref{eq:theta} is that the angular velocity of the source in the lens plane, $\dot{\theta}$, is smaller for a prograde system than that for a retrograde system.
+A natural consequence of Eq. \eqref{eq:theta} is that the angular velocity of the source in the lens plane, $d{\theta}/dt$, is smaller for a prograde system than that for a retrograde system.
 This effect manifests itself clearly in the apparent period of residual signals shown in Fig. \ref{fig:proretromaglc}, which compares the trajectories of the source for a prograde and retrograde system with otherwise identical physical parameters.
-The retrograde residual lightcurve shows much faster oscillations due to having a larger value of $\dot{\theta}.$
+The retrograde residual light curve shows much faster oscillations because it has a larger value of $d{\theta}/dt$.